wazuh/wazuh-documentation/source/installation-guide/other-installation-options/wazuh-from-sources/wazuh-agent/index.rst

 Installing Wazuh agent from sources
 ===================================

 The Wazuh server can be installed on any Unix-like operating system.
 It is most commonly installed on Linux.
-The installation process is easier via the packages if one is available for your distribution, however, building and installing from sources is also pretty straightforward.
+The installation process is easier via a package if one is available for your distribution.
+However, building and installing from sources is also pretty straightforward.

 There are two components that are usually installed on a Wazuh server: the manager and the API.
 In addition, **Filebeat** is needed to forward alerts to Elastic Stack.